 Newark, DE 19716

-A versatile musician, Dr. Brown is the bassist for the new music ensemble Alarm Will Sound and has had his compositions performed at Carnegie Hall and Lincoln Center.
-He has performed with Regina Carter, Dave Ballou, John Mosca, Bill Goodwin, Bill Dobbins, Ben Monder, Joe Magnarelli, Walt Weiskopf, Gary Smulyan, Sam Rivers, Steve Wilson and Harold Danko.
-In 2008, Dr. Brown was the Interim Gussman Director of Jazz at Cornell University.
-Since 2009, he has served as the jazz program coordinator at Oakland University.
-In this position, Miles taught jazz band, jazz theory, arranging and jazz combos.
-He also taught privately as Oakland's applied string bass teacher.
-In Fall 2018, Dr. Brown will join the University of Delaware's full-time faculty as assistant professor of string bass and jazz where he will be teaching applied string bass lessons, jazz history, string methods, and contemporary literature.
+A versatile musician, Dr. Brown is the bassist for the new music ensemble Alarm Will Sound, and has had his compositions performed at Carnegie Hall and Lincoln Center.
+He has performed with Regina Carter, Dave Ballou, Sean Jones, Bill Dobbins, Walt Weiskopf, Gary Smulyan, Sam Rivers and Steve Wilson.
+In 2008, Miles was the Interim Gussman Director of Jazz at Cornell University.
+From 2009–2018, Miles was the jazz program coordinator at Oakland University, where he taught jazz classes and applied lessons.
+For the 2017–2018 academic year, Miles taught jazz classes at the Peabody Institute of Johns Hopkins University.
+In Fall 2018, Miles joined the University of Delaware's full-time faculty as assistant professor of string bass and jazz where he teaches applied string bass lessons, jazz history, string methods and contemporary literature.

 Bachelor of Music, Eastman School of Music

 Doctor of Musical Arts, Eastman School of Music

 This Page Last Modified On: